Learn The Differences Between Emax Veneers vs Emax Lumineers

 Why my Lumineers smell?

-If there is odor coming from underneath the Lumineers tooth it is usually due to bacterial seepage, and the fit of the Lumineers MUST be checked, decay on the root of the tooth is possible.
+If there is an odor coming from underneath the Lumineers tooth it is usually due to bacterial seepage, and the fit of the Lumineers MUST be checked, decay on the root of the tooth is possible.
 Inflamed puffy gums can also be the cause of halitosis and foul smell from underneath the Lumineers.

 Does Emax Veneer cost more than Emax Lumineers?

 Below: Emax Lumineers, is add on, meaning no tooth structure is removed, and a thickness of porcelain will be added to the existing shape of the tooth.
-If the teeth are not aligned, the result of straight teeth can be achieved, however they may look a little bulkier!
+If the teeth are not aligned, the result of straight teeth can be achieved, however, they may look a little bulkier!

 What are Emax Veneers or Lumineers?

-Emax is made of Lithium disilicate pressed glass ceramic.
+Emax is made of Lithium disilicate pressed glass-ceramic.
 It is not only incredibly durable, but it also offers outstanding aesthetics.
 The translucency properties of Emax Lumineers are designed to replicate your natural tooth structure.
-Thus, no one will notice that you underwent smile makeover.
+Thus, no one will notice that you underwent a smile makeover.
 The Emax Lumineers will match your existing teeth.
 In this way, you will achieve seamless, natural integration of your smile.
 They can also be personalized based on the shade and color that you like.

 Since they require little to no tooth removal, they preserve the integrity of your tooth structure.
 Plus, you will not experience discomfort while Dr. Mobasser prepares your tooth.
 In the hands of Dr. Mobasser, EMax Lumineers will bond strongly to your tooth’s enamel, instead of dentin.
 Thus, they last longer.